adaltas/ece-webtech-2022-spring/courses/webtech/modules/05.mui/lab.md

 ## 3. React layout/navigation components (hard level)

 Once a user has logged in, it would be nice to adjust the UI according to the screen size.
-While it makes sense to always display the list of channels on the right side on a desktop screen, it is unworkable on a small screen size such as the one of a phone.
+While it makes sense to always display the list of channels on the left side on a desktop screen, it is unworkable on a small screen size such as the one of a phone.

 For a small screen, the channel list shall be hidden until a "menu" icon is clicked.
 It must then appear in the form of a drawer.
 The MUI library provides a "drawer" component that comes in multiple flavors.
 The responsible drawer seems to correspond to our need, integrate it between the `Channel`, `Channels`, and `Main` components of the application.